MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/omnichannel-provision-license.md

 ## Prerequisites

-To provision the Omnichannel for Customer Service application, make sure you have met the following prerequisites and have:
+To provision the Omnichannel for Customer Service application, make sure you've met the following prerequisites:

-- An active subscription of Chat for Dynamics 365 Customer Service or Dynamics 365 Digital Messaging.
+- Obtained an active subscription of Chat for Dynamics 365 Customer Service or Dynamics 365 Digital Messaging.
 More information: [Pricing](https://dynamics.microsoft.com/customer-service/overview/pricing).
 You can also get a free 30-day trial if you have the required prerequisites.
 More information: [Try channels for Dynamics 365 Customer Service](try-channels.md).
 - Set up the prerequisites mentioned in the system requirements.
-More information, see [Prerequisites](system-requirements-omnichannel.md#prerequisites).
+More information: [Prerequisites](system-requirements-omnichannel.md#prerequisites).
-- The **Global Tenant Admin** and **Dynamics 365 System Admin** permissions on the root business unit for your organization.
+- Ensured that you have **Global Tenant Admin** and **Dynamics 365 System Admin** permissions on the root business unit for your organization.

 ## Provide data access consent